zayanser/CRISS-AI/README.md

 🚀 Deploy on Heroku

-💜 Deploy CLOUD AI on Heroku with one click:
+💜 Deploy CRISS AI on Heroku with one click:

 <p align="center">
   <a href="https://bera-tech-server.vercel.app" target="_blank">